Multi-agent imitation learning with function approximation: Linear Markov games and beyond: Preliminaries

 \subsection{Linear Markov games}

-In this work, we consider the large scale Markov game in which the number of states is finite but too large to be enumerated.
-In order to design computationally and statistically efficient algorithms under this setting we make the following structural assumption on the reward and the transitions of the game \citep{cui2023breakingcursemultiagentslarge, zhong2022pessimisticminimaxvalueiteration}. \begin{assumption}[Stationary linear MGs] For each player $n \in \bcc{1,2}$, there exists a known $d$-dimensional feature mapping $\phi: \cX \times \gA^n\to \bbR,$ such that for any state $x \in \cX$ and action $a \in \gA^n,$ and any Markov policies pair $\pi^1, \pi^2$,
+In order to design computationally and statistically efficient algorithms under this setting we make the following structural assumption on the reward and the transitions of the game \citep{cui2023breakingcursemultiagentslarge, zhong2022pessimisticminimaxvalueiteration,wang2023breaking}.
+Our assumption is, however, significantly weaker than the ones in prior works because we require linearity of transitions and rewards averaged by the expert policy.
+In contrast, prior works required linearity when the averaging policy can be chosen as any Markov policy \citep{cui2023breakingcursemultiagentslarge} or any linear Markov policy \citep{wang2023breaking}. \begin{assumption}[Stationary linear MGs] For each player $n \in \bcc{1,2}$, there exists a known $d$-dimensional feature mapping $\phi: \cX \times \gA^n\to \bbR,$ such that for any state $x \in \cX$ and action $a \in \gA^n,$